oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

 2. Login to Kaggle.com using your account and save GetCookies.txt file

     In order to obtain proper cookies, log into Kaggle.com and obtain cookie information using **Get cookie.txt** extension.
 If you don't have Kaggle.com account, create one.
 It is not complicated and is free.
+And you will need it anyway.

     In your browser search for GetCookie.txt extension and open it.